alt440/DatabasesPHPMysqli/FinalProject/BasicSetup/README.md

 - Debit details/ address/ phone number info for event manager
 - Get events of a user/ Get groups of a user
 - Edit (user details, group, event)
+- Add debit info to an event manager